 It is truly the best of all possible worlds: you have an income stream producing money for you night and day — and you have the flexibility to work on your site when it is convenient for your schedule.
 Not bad, huh?

 So, what happens when the cash flow reverses direction and money is taken out of your account?
 Especially in the middle of the month — when you least expect it?
 Keep in mind we are not talking about your payment gateway specifically, we are referring to your credit card processing account, or merchant account.
-If you are unclear of the distinction please visit our home page for a description.
+If you are unclear on the distinction please visit our homepage for a description.

 There are two likely scenarios for this reversal of cash flow:

 The first is when you have a chargeback.
 A chargeback occurs when your customer isn’t satisfied with your service, product, fulfillment, delivery time, refund policy, etc. Even if you know they are, shall we say, embellishing the truth, they still have the right to complain to their bank.
 In the most general terms, their bank issues a chargeback which impact you in two ways — the money you received for that product or service is taken out of your account, plus a chargeback fee is also taken out of your account.
 At that point, you can either fight the chargeback (get in touch with your processing agent for the specifics of how to do so) or just let it go.
 Unfortunately, the odds are stacked against you as the merchant, and in favor of the customer because you are an e-commerce merchant and unlike a merchant at a storefront you never see the customer, and never swipe the card.
 One way to think about it is that in many ways your customer’s bank is the ultimate arbiter of these kinds of disputes, and normally they prefer to keep their customer happy.
 So, keep that in mind, if you find yourself facing a chargeback.